-But if you're one of those rare taxpayers who has a lot more than $6000 in deductions, then it makes sense to claim your actual expenses and skip the $6000 grab-bag.
+But if you're one of those rare taxpayers who has a lot more in deductions than the standard deduction amount, then it makes sense to claim your actual expenses and skip the $12-24k grab-bag.
 You list these expenses on Schedule A of Form 1040.
 When you use Schedule A to list your expenses instead of taking the standard deduction, then you're itemizing your deductions.
 So there you have it, that's what "itemizing your deductions" means.

 Some losses are deductible

 You can deduct your gambling losses, but there are some catches:

 - You can deduct only as much as you won, not more.
 That means you can never show a net loss for gambling.
 For example, if you lose $1000 playing slots, and the next day win $400, and that's the only gambling you do for the year, you can deduct only $400 of your slot loss.
 You'll report a $400 win and a $400 loss.

 - You can deduct only if you're itemizing your deductions.
 See the sidebar at right for an explanation of what itemizing means.